rgeraldes24/solc/docs/common-patterns.rst

             owner = newOwner;
             // just some example condition
             if (uint160(owner) & 0 == 1)
-                // This did not refund for Solidity
+                // This did not refund for Hyperion
                 // before version 0.4.0.
                 return;
             // refund overpaid fees